moby/moby/docs/reference/run.md

 networking.
 In cases like this, you would perform I/O through files or `STDIN` and `STDOUT` only.

-Publishing ports and linking to other containers only works with the the default (bridge).
+Publishing ports and linking to other containers only works with the default (bridge).
 The linking feature is a legacy feature.
 You should always prefer using Docker network drivers over linking.

 Your container will use the same DNS servers as the host by default, but you can override this with `--dns`.